Paul Allen: Death

 Allen was diagnosed with Stage 1-A Hodgkin's lymphoma in 1982.
-His cancer was successfully treated by several months of radiation therapy, Allen was diagnosed with non-Hodgkin lymphoma in 2009.
+His cancer was successfully treated by several months of radiation therapy.
+Allen was diagnosed with non-Hodgkin lymphoma in 2009.
 Likewise, the cancer was successfully treated until it returned in 2018.
 It ultimately caused his death by septic shock on October 15, 2018.
 He was 65 years old.

-Following his death, Allen's sister Jody Allen was named executor and trustee of all of Paul Allen's estate, pursuant to his instructions.
-She had responsibility for overseeing the execution of his will and settling his affairs with tax authorities and parties with an interest in his projects.
+Allen's sister, Jody Allen, was named executor and trustee of his estate.

 Several Seattle-area landmarks, including the Space Needle, Columbia Center and Lumen Field, as well as various Microsoft offices throughout the United States, were illuminated in blue on November 3, 2018, as a tribute to Allen.
 He was also honored by his early business partner and lifelong friend Bill Gates, who said in a statement:

 Awards and recognition

 Allen received numerous awards in many different areas, including sports, technology, philanthropy, and the arts: